Musicals101.com

 Actor, singer, composer

 b.
 Oct.
-23, 1951 (San Marino, CA)
+23, 1951 (Denver, CO)

-At age 16, Rupert made an impressive Broadway debut as Bibi in The Happy Time (1968), sharing the showstopper "A Certain Girl" with co-stars Robert Goulet and David Wayne -- and earning his first Tony nomination.
-Unlike many child performers, his talent and looks only improved with time.
-After several years in TV and film, Rupert took over the title role in the long-running Pippin (1976).
-He created the pivotal role of Marvin in William Finn's March of the Falsettoes (1981), and served double duty as composer and co-star of the Off-Broadway hit Three Guys Naked From the Waist Down (1985).
-Rupert won a well-deserved Tony playing the manic Oscar in a revival of Sweet Charity (1986).
-After composing and starring in the short-lived Mail (1988), he played Marvin again in Falsettoland (1990), and led the cast when Finn's two one acts came to Broadway as the surprise hit Falsettoes (1992).
-He appeared in the 2004 Paper Mill revival of Baby.
+At age 16, Rupert made an impressive Broadway debut as "Bibi" in The Happy Time (1968), sharing the John Kander & Fred Ebb showstopper "A Certain Girl" with co-stars Robert Goulet and David Wayne -- and earning his first Tony nomination.
+Unlike many child performers, his talent and looks improved with time.
+After several years in TV and film, Rupert took over the title role in the long-running original Broadway production of Pippin in 1976.
+He created the pivotal role of "Marvin" in William Finn's March of the Falsettoes (1981) Off Broadway, and served as librettist, songwriter and co-star of the Off-Broadway stand-up comedy musical Three Guys Naked From the Waist Down (1985).

 Ryskind, Morrie